 What Shape Should I Choose?

-The technician should give you a range of eyebrow shapes to select from, but with something semi-permanent, it’s often best to stick close to your natural shape so that you’re not having to worry about maintaining them all the time.
+Suki will give you a range of eyebrow shapes to select from, but with something semi-permanent, it’s often best to stick close to your natural shape so that you’re not having to worry about maintaining them all the time.
 You can enhance the shape subtly, but you don’t want to be stuck with a look that dates quickly.